lsoliveira/awesomeness/README.md

 * Build systems
   * [Cake](https://cakebuild.net) - A cross-platform build automation system with a C# DSL.
   * [NUKE](https://nuke.build) - A cross-platform build automation system with C# DSL.
+  * [FlubuCore](https://github.com/dotnetcore/FlubuCore) - A cross platform build and deployment automation system for building projects and executing deployment scripts using C# code.
+  * [GitVersioning](https://github.com/AArnott/Nerdbank.GitVersioning) - Stamp your assemblies, packages and more with a unique version generated from a single, simple version.json file and include git commit IDs for non-official builds.
 * Windows
   * [WiX](http://wixtoolset.org) - The most powerful set of tools available to create your windows installation experience.
   * [Wax](http://github.com/tom-englert/Wax) - An interactive editor for WiX setup projects.